 Our kidneys regulate the amount of water, salt and other minerals in our body.
 Waste products and excess water not needed by our body is excreted as urine.
-Our kidneys are vulnerable to oxidative stress caused by conditions such as diabetes and hypertension, and environmental factors that increase free radical production such as high fat diets, pollution, and certain medicines.
-MitoQ® is a revolutionary form of coenzyme Q10 and is a powerful antioxidant that can neutralize free radicals and decrease oxidative stress when taken in conjunction with a healthy diet and exercise.
+MitoQ® is a revolutionary form of Coenzyme Q10 and is a powerful antioxidant that can neutralize free radicals and help decrease oxidative stress when taken in conjunction with a healthy diet and regular exercise.

 Our kidneys are bean shaped organs, roughly the size of a conventional computer mouse, located on either side of our spine, just below our ribs.
-While most people are born with two kidneys, one kidney is capable of performing the normal functions of both kidneys.
+While most people are born with two kidneys, one kidney can perform the normal functions of both kidneys.